 Please make sure the value on System ID is blank on the "Upgrade" Job.
 If there is a value, please make sure that this is selected to --None--

-Hardcoding the System ID is a bad approach and there are chances that the node selected can be a far node (from secondary DC in case of HA) and the upgrade can run for long.
+Hardcoding the System ID is a not a recommended approach and there are chances that the node selected can be a far node (from secondary DC in case of AHA) and the upgrade can run for long.

-Modifying the Next action time after the "Planned start time" of the "Upgrade" job is not a recommended approach as this can create issues.
+Modifying the Next action time of the "Upgrade" job after it went past the "Planned start time" of the HI Change is not a recommended approach as this can create issues.

 Please plan your change "Planned start time" about 10-15 minutes before the run time of this job.
 Or you can adjust the Next action time (minutes), may be 2-3 hours before the "Planned start time" of the change so that it is in lieu with the start of the change and it could run few cycles successfully.

-To record the correct timelines/behavior there are 2 options:
+To record the correct timelines/behaviour there are 2 options:

 Upgrades should be DRY RUN multiple times.
 If we do a proper testing of upgrade on SUB PROD’s the upgrade on PROD will go fine and the support is available 24X7 to look into any unforeseen issue.